orichkin24/orichkin24.github.io/README.md

-# Zenith Vault Legal Documents
+# ZenithVault Legal Documents

-This repository contains the legal documents for Zenith Vault, a fitness tracking application.
+This repository contains the legal documents for ZenithVault, a fitness tracking application.
 The documents are hosted on GitHub Pages and are accessible to all users of the application.

 ## Documents

 - [Privacy Policy](privacy-policy.html) - Explains how we collect, use, and protect your personal information
 - [Account Deletion Policy](account-deletion-policy.html) - Outlines the process for deleting your account and what happens to your data

+## Design

+The pages feature:
+- Dark mode theme with purple accent colors from the ZenithVault logo
+- Responsive design that works well on mobile and desktop devices
+- SVG logo integration
+- Consistent navigation and styling across all pages

 ## Development